|To view the regulations for your state, click here|

-1. What kinds of facilities require a license?
+1. What kind of facilities require a license?

-Persons, partnerships and corporations, or other legal entities intending to provide drug and alcohol treatment services require a license from Pennsylvania Department of Drug and Alcohol Programs (PDDAP).
-Substance abuse facilities are physical locations from which drug and alcohol services are provided.
-A facility may provide more than one service.
+Persons, partnerships and corporations, or other legal entities intending to provide drug and alcohol treatment services require a license from Pennsylvania Department of Drug and Alcohol Programs (DDAP).
 Read More

-3. What does it mean to be ‘licensed’ or ‘accredited’ in this industry?
+3. What does it mean to be "licensed," "certified," or "accredited" in this industry?

-4. Which body authorizes and oversees substance abuse treatment facilities in the State of Pennsylvania?
+4. Which body authorizes and oversees substance abuse treatment facilities in Pennsylvania?

-The Pennsylvania Department of Drug and Alcohol Programs (PDDAP) is responsible for ensuring that persons who abuse or are dependent on alcohol and/or substances and their families are provided with care and treatment that is effective and of high quality.
+DDAP is responsible for ensuring that persons who abuse or are dependent on alcohol and/or substances and their families are provided with care and treatment that is effective and high quality.
 Read More

 6. What are the different types of license which may be issued?

-Pennsylvania Department of Drug and Alcohol Programs (PDDAP) may revoke or refuse to issue a license for any of the following reasons: Read More
+DDAP may revoke or refuse to issue a license for any of the following reasons: Read More

-9. What kinds of inspections might there be for licensure determination?
+9. What kind of inspections might there be for licensure determination?

-Pennsylvania Department of Drug and Alcohol Programs (PDDAP) may send an authorized representative to enter, visit, and inspect a facility licensed or applying for a license at any time, and especially when an application for licensure or renewal is in process.
+DDAP may send an authorized representative to enter, visit, and inspect a facility licensed or applying for a license at any time, especially when an application for licensure or renewal is in process.
 Read More

 11. What are the protections afforded to small group homes used for the purpose of residential substance abuse treatment?